 In Georgia, a mother has the right to physical and legal custody of her child from the moment she gives birth.
 Only a court can terminate or restrict her parental rights.
 In contrast, a father’s rights to his children often depend on whether or not the parents were married when their children were born.

-Paternity is a legal designation that a man is the biological father of a child and which gives that child the legal right to inherit from the father and receive social security benefits from the father.
-It also obligates the father to pay child support, but it does not necessarily give the father custody rights or the right to any parenting time.
+Paternity is a legal designation that a man is the biological father of a child and which gives that child the legal right to inherit from the dad and receive social security benefits from him as well.
+It also obligates the father to pay child support, but it does not necessarily give him custody rights or the right to any parenting time.

-Legitimation actions give unmarried fathers custody rights over their children.
-In a Petition for Legitimation, a Johns Creek father’s right attorney could include claims for a variety of parental rights, including visitation, timesharing, and custody.
+Legitimation actions give unmarried dads custody rights over their children.
+In a Petition for Legitimation, a local father’s right attorney could include claims for a variety of parental rights, including visitation, timesharing, and custody.

 In any family law case involving children, Georgia courts expect both parents to work together to create a custody arrangement that is in the best interests of their children.
 Parents must decide how to split physical custody, meaning where the children live most of the time, as well as how to share legal custody, meaning who may make decisions on behalf of the children.